AC-FY/automated_analysis/README.md

 This is a repo for CPOST APV automated analysis codes.

-Currently, the automated analysis pipeline is dependent on three separate processes: data scraping, data merging ,and topic classification.
+Currently, the automated analysis pipeline is dependent on three separate processes: data scraping, merging, parsing, and topic classification.

 Data scraping is consisted of sub-processes: Rumble scraping and Telegram scraping.